deRohrer/SHS-BA6-Interaction/README.md

 *git clone https://github.com/deRohrer/SHS-BA6-Interaction.git*

-Once loaded, search for the file *Edge of the universe.exe* inside the Build/Windows folder.
+Once loaded, search for the file *Edge of the universe.exe* inside the "Egde of the universe/Build/Windows" folder.
 Open to start the game.

 # Play Online